donomii/throff/README.md

 	Calls a function or a lambda

-	Call activates a function, which are built with [ ] or fetched with GETFUNCTION
+	Call activates a lambda function, which are built with [ ] or fetched with GETFUNCTION

 	Example:

-	CALL [ p Hello World ; ]
+	CALL [ PRINTLN [ Hello World ] ]
-	CALL GETFUNCTION PRINTLN TOK
+	CALL GETFUNCTION PRINTLN TOK [ Hello World ]

 	DEFINE myHello => [ p Hello my world ; ]